RichardLitt/pundit/README.md

 * Look at topic analysis in NLTK and natural (JS equivalent)
 * Look at JAPE and STANDUP
 * Look into CMU's phonetic resource as another resource for puns
+  - Or use eSpeak to generate transcriptions on-the-fly
 * Input text
 * Find compatible synset database (WordNet?)
+  - Infering common topic from synset distribution in WN?
+  - Statistical topic modeling?
 * Replace synset matches
 * output
 * Build functioning website to do this